MoritzHayden/PasswordEncryption-Tests/README.md

 -----------------------------------------

-Hash: Scrambled Table Algorithm (STA)
+Hash1 : Scrambled Table Algorithm (STA)

 *Will be able to deploy to indefinite length when completed*